 5.56.
-For the design of a nuclear installation against dust storms and sandstorms, in addition to the associated wind speeds, additional parameters from the hazard evaluation are needed, such as the duration of the storm, the chemical and physical properties of the dust or sand particles, and the expected dust or sand loading (in $mg/m^3$ ) of the air during the storm.
+For the design of a nuclear installation against dust storms and sandstorms, in addition to the associated wind speeds, other parameters from the hazard evaluation are needed, such as the duration of the storm, the chemical and physical properties of the dust or sand particles, and the expected dust or sand loading (in mg/m3) of the air during the storm.